‘Southern Charm,’ Things That Make You Go ‘Ewww,’ And Why Thomas Ravenel Is Always Around

 “Totally juvenile, dude.
 Can’t a woman get her slice of the pie without a sad, puffy 60-year-old man-child bringing up her sexual prowess?
 Besides, Landon didn’t write any of that stuff on her blog, according to Anna, who made sure the viewers knew who was doing all the work.”

-Add to that, on the premiere episode of Southern Charm, Thomas, in the pool at the party of a 19 year old girl, announcing that it was a topless party.
+Add to that, on the premiere episode of Southern Charm, Thomas, in the pool at the party of a 19-year-old girl, announced that it was a topless party.
 Keeping it classy.

-Do you think Southern Charm star Thomas Ravenel is amusing or vulgar when he whips out the sexual innuendo?
+Do you think Southern Charm star Thomas Ravenel is amusing or vulgar when he whips out sexual innuendos?

 [Featured Image by Bravo]